zephyrproject-rtos/zephyr/boards/arm/rpi_pico/doc/index.rst

 The peripherals of the RP2040 SoC can be routed to various pins on the board.
 The configuration of these routes can be modified through DTS.
 Please refer to the datasheet to see the possible routings for each peripheral.

+External pin mapping on the Pico W is identical to the Pico, but note that internal RP2040 GPIO lines 23, 24, 25, and 29 are routed to the Infineon module on the W.
+Since GPIO 25 is routed to the on-board LED on the Pico, but to the Infineon module on the Pico W, the "blinky" sample program does not work on the W (use hello_world for a simple test program instead).

 Default Zephyr Peripheral Mapping:
 ----------------------------------